-This one year preparatory program equips students to enroll into the Bachelor of Music (Hons) in Professional Music or to seek credit transfer to Berklee College of Music.
-You will earn 51 credits upon completion of this program and you must achieve a CGPA of 2.30/4.00 in order to graduate from the Foundation.
+This one year preparatory program equips students to seek credit transfer to Berklee College of Music.
+You will earn more than 50 credits upon completion of this program and you must achieve a CGPA of 2.30/4.00 in order to graduate from the Foundation.

 In performance, you will learn ear training, participate in private instructions (one–on-one) and contribute towards ensemble (group) performance.
 You will be trained to hone your hearing towards playing together.
 You will work in groups to showcase your performance every week.

 In writing, you will learn music theory, both traditional and contemporary harmony.
 You will engage with faculty and fellow students in developing your writing skills to arrange for a rhythm section.